apache/buildstream/doc/source/arch_scheduler.rst

 * Offering an abstract method for subclasses to handle the outcome of a job when it completes.

-* Forcefully terminating it's subprocess.
+* Forcefully terminating its subprocess.

-* Suspending and resuming it's subprocess.
+* Suspending and resuming its subprocess.

 * Declaring the types of resources it will require, and which resources it will require exclusively.